Arrival

 1. Update your address at the local 주민센터 (community service center / dong office), called 체류지 변경신고, within 14 days of moving

-2. The address on your ARC will eventually be updated (or you'll get a sticker on the back)
+2. The address on your ARC will be updated later (or you will get a sticker on the back)

 This is separate from updating your address at the immigration office.
 Both must be done.
-Failure to update your address is technically a violation of immigration law.
+Failing to update your address is a violation of immigration law.

 Your ARC expiry date matches your visa expiry date.
 Renew at the immigration office before your current ARC and visa expire, typically starting 4 months before the expiry date.
 The renewal process is similar to the initial application.